Harshal1018/Task-Mangement-Dashboard/README.md

 # Task-Mangement-Dashboard

-Below is a simple and clear README file for your TaskHub project that you can use on GitHub.
-It explains what the project is, how to set it up, and how to use it, in a way that's easy to understand.

 TaskHub:
 TaskHub is a simple and modern task management web application.
 It allows users to create, edit, and track tasks, view them on a calendar, and analyze task progress.
 The app includes a clean interface, dark/light mode toggle, and user authentication (login/signup).